turingschool-examples/little-esty-shop/README.md

 - must use GitHub branching, team code reviews via GitHub comments, and github projects to track progress on user stories
 - must include a thorough README to describe the project
 - must deploy completed code to Heroku

-## Setup

-This project requires Ruby 2.5.3.

-* Fork this repository
-* Clone your fork
-* From the command line, install gems and set up your DB:
-    * `bundle`
-    * `rails db:create`
-* Run the test suite with `bundle exec rspec`.
-* Run your development server with `rails s` to see the app in action.

 ## Phases